Stylization

 Applied to the content element in CSS animation mode (animationMode: 'css').

-• Adds smooth transitions for changing the block's height.
+• Adds smooth transitions for height changes.

 • It is recommended to define the CSS transition property for this class.